apacheignite/documentation/data-grid/data-grid.md

 Ignite in-memory data grid has been built from the ground up with a notion of horizontal scale and ability to add nodes on demand in real-time; it has been designed to linearly scale to hundreds of nodes with strong semantics for data locality and affinity data routing to reduce redundant data noise.

+Ignite data grid is an `in-memory distributed key-value store` which can be viewed as a distributed partitioned hash map, with every cluster node owning a portion of the overall data.
+This way the more cluster nodes we add, the more data we can cache.

+Unlike other key-value stores, Ignite determines data locality using a pluggable hashing algorithm.
+Every client can determine which node a key belongs to by plugging it into a hashing function, without a need for any special mapping servers or name nodes.

 Ignite data grid supports local, replicated, and partitioned data sets and allows to freely cross query between these data sets using standard SQL syntax.
 Ignite supports standard SQL for querying in-memory data including support for distributed SQL joins.

 Ignite data grid is lightning fast and is one of the fastest implementations of transactional or atomic data in a  cluster today.